Neilblarb/ssh-honeypot/index.md

 ![Cowrie client vars](images/193vars.png)

-what is interesting is that the language requested is de_CH, German language specifically used in Switzerland. compared to de_DE which is standard german.
+what is interesting is that the language requested is de_CH, German language specifically used in Switzerland. compared to de_DE which is standard German.

 Cowrie also ascertained that the architecture of the attacker is a 64bit Linux system